 Meningococcal Vaccine Requirements

-- a first-time student of an institution of higher education or private or independent institution of higher education
+- A first-time student of an institution of higher education or private or independent institution of higher education

-- a transfer student
+- A transfer student from another institution

-- a student who previously attended an institution of higher education before January 1, 2012, who is enrolling in the same or another institution of higher education following a break in enrollment of at least one fall or spring semester
+- A returning student who attended college before January 1, 2012, who is enrolling in the same or another institution of higher education following a break in enrollment of at least one fall or spring semester

-- a student incarcerated in a Texas prison
+- Students incarcerated in a Texas prison

 - Students who are not enrolled in an institution of higher education